mvsgarcia/MySite/README.md

 # MySite
-GitHub Pages of MySite from WebDevBootcamp
+GitHub Pages of My Site from WebDevBootcamp